JVital2013/pihole-router/README.md

 Higher-end hardware can absolutely do a lot of this, but most home hardware cannot.
 Fortunately, with Pi-Hole and a couple of extra bits of software, your lowly Raspberry Pi can do all of this!

-If you're feeling adventurous, take a look at how I rebuilt my entire home network with a Pi-Hole truly in the middle.
+If you're feeling adventurous, I detail herein how I rebuilt my entire home network with a Pi-Hole truly in the middle.
 Maybe you can do the same with some time and patience.

 ## Before you get started, there are a couple of things to keep in mind

 -   This guide is mostly for educational purposes.
 I am not a networking expert, so some of my firewall rules may have gaps.
 If you spot a problem, let me know!
+Half the reason I'm sharing this is for the internet to tell me how wrong I am

 -   Every ISP provides their connectivity differently.
 This guide may not work for you word-for-word, but it should get you on the right track

 -   Make sure you get permission from your network owner before doing this

 -   Even if you're the network owner, get permission from yourself.
 You really gotta think long and hard about doing this.
-Your Pi will be the only security device sitting between your lousy, rusted out excuse of a computer and the big mean internet.
+Your Pi will be the only security device sitting between your lousy, rusted-out computer and the big mean internet.
 Does that sound like a good idea?
 No!
 Does it sound fun?
 Yes!

 -   I'm not responsible for anything bad that happens.
 I'm not responsible for breaking your internet.
 I'm not responsible for ticking off your ISP.
 Finally, I'm not responsible for your significant other getting angry that their internet isn't working for the 47th time that day because you were tinkering with "one more thing" on "your stupid berry computer"

 ## What you need

 -   Internet Modem that can be put into bridged mode.
-I'm using a TP-Link TC-W7960 with an XFinity (Cable) residential internet.
+I'm using a TP-Link TC-W7960 with an XFinity (Cable) residential internet connection.

 -   Raspberry Pi, or some other server capable of running Pi-Hole.
 It should probably be a physical server, but if you're crafty enough you can probably virtualize it somehow.
-I'm using a Raspberry Pi 4 to get an edge on Ethernet speeds
+I'm using a Raspberry Pi 4 to get an edge on Ethernet speeds.

 -   The server needs to have 2 ethernet ports.
 I use an RTL8153 Gigabit Ethernet Adapter for my 2nd port.
 Specifically, I use this one: <https://www.bestbuy.com/site/insignia-usb-3-0-to-gigabit-ethernet-adapter-white/3510527.p?skuId=3510527>